snigo/color/README.md

 #### `static LabColor.lab()`

-Creates instanse of LabColor with provided lightness, a and b values
+Creates instance of LabColor with provided lightness, a and b values

 ```js
 LabColor.lab(descriptor);
 ```

-Takes color descriptor object as only parameter:
+Takes color descriptor object as the only parameter:
 | **Property**  | **Type**   | **Default value**                  | **Notes**                                      |
 |---------------|------------|------------------------------------|------------------------------------------------|
 | `lightness`   | `number`   |                                    | Lightness value in 0...1 range                 |